AmberBentley/content-feu/pages/design-1/intro-branding.md

 ![Adidas Logos](../../images/design-1/Introductiontobranding-3.png)

-_Figure.
+_Figure 3.
 The adidas logo through the years.
 Notice how it has change, but is still recognisable (1000logos.com, 2019)_

 ### Brand identity